By CDV

 Communicating our experiences helps us to better understand what actually occurred and to comprehend its true significance.
 Speaking our truth about what happened enables us to gain an independent perspective from others.
 If there is no awareness and no sharing, how can we truly understand what we experienced?

-Once we can understand and recognize the memory, we can file it as a past event and therefore rewire the brain not to pull it back up at any given point, as Dr. Norman Doidge, a renowned psychoanalyst explains.
+Once we can understand and recognize a memory, we can file it as a past event and therefore rewire the brain not to recall it at any given point, as Dr. Norman Doidge, a renowned psychoanalyst, explains.

-The good news is it only takes you breaking your own silence to free you of any shame and isolation, and your courage will inspire others towards courage.
+The good news is that it only takes you breaking your own silence to free yourself of any shame and isolation, and your courage will inspire others to find their courage.
 The ripple effect begins.